-Section 4 of the 1975 Act requires claims to be made before the end of the six-month period from the issue of a grant of administration.
+Section 4 of the Inheritance Act 1975 requires claims to be made before the end of the six-month period from the issue of a grant of administration.
 This length of time can pass all too quickly, particularly when families are locked in unfriendly negotiations or necessary enquiries involve historic medical and financial records.

 So why not reach an agreement to extend the time in which a claim can be issued?
 Why not stop the clock?
-Claims can go ahead outside of the six-month period, however, section 4 clearly states that an application cannot be made after the period ‘except with the permission of the court’.
+Claims can go ahead outside of the six-month period.
+However, section 4 clearly states that an application cannot be made after the period ‘except with the permission of the court’.
 Consequently, it’s a decision for the court to make, not the parties involved.

 Case study: A reminder to executors to remain neutral

-We recently advised the executors of an estate in which beneficiaries and interested parties were involved in drawn-out negotiations which had come to a standstill.
+Our Dispute Resolution solicitors recently advised the executors of an estate in which beneficiaries and interested parties were involved in drawn-out negotiations which had come to a standstill.
 One of the parties seeking an interest in the estate had presented a series of Standstill Agreements, supposedly to allow parties more time to talk.